ruthnaebeck/wit/README.md

 touch secret.js
 ```

-Add the following to secret.js (replace words with actual key and secret from previous step):
+Add the following to secret.js (replace words with actual keys and secret from sign-up step):

 ```
 const clarKey = 'CLARIFAI_ID_HERE'